Access your Pro+ Content below.

-This article is part of the February 2010, Vol. 1 issue of Is self-service BI the answer?
+This article is part of the February 2010, Vol. 1 issue of SQL Server Insider

 While Microsoft’s PowerPivot technology promises to empower users to make decisions based on their own analyses, self-service business intelligence has a dark side as well.

 While some DBA tasks are less important than most, others can be completely pointless.
 Could you be wasting valuable time without even knowing it?

 Microsoft's new master data management technology could be a major factor for those pondering an upgrade to SQL Server 2008 R2.